-Keep up to date with government policy implications for looked-after children and previously looked after children including recent research and training opportunities.
+Keep up to date with government policy implications for children in care, children in kinship care arrangements, children with a social worker and previously looked after children including recent research and training opportunities.
 Engage with the Virtual School for help, support advice and guidance.
-Engage with ARC - Attachment Research Community - develop a network.
+Engage with ARC - Attachment Research